Free PDF: How to build your dream coaching business that frees you from the 9-5

 28. Coaching for divorced couples

 Divorce is a big life event.
-A coach can help clients navigate that life transition.
+A divorce coach can help clients navigate that life transition.

 30. Mid-life coaching